mvestola/helsinki-testbed2-android/README.md

 This application is a private project and it just downloads the weather maps from the Helsinki Testbed project websites and shows the maps on Android phones.
 All map data is copyrighted to the Helsinki Testbed project.
+Location data (user and municipalities) DOES NOT come from the Helsinki Testbed Project.

 The application supports displaying the following weather maps:
  * Rain & temperature